Leaded copper: Cast and sintered alloys

 High-strength casting copper alloys typically contain less than 2% lead.
 Bearing alloys are often cast or sintered onto a steel backing.
 Softer alloys with a higher lead content are also used, for example in bushes where conformance to the opposite bearing surface is important.

 Some casting alloys have over 20% lead content but, due to their toxicity, they are no longer used.

 Toxicity

 When lead alloys wear, lead is released into the environment.
-Lead is a heavy metal toxin and in recent times the use of leaded copper alloys has been reduced.
+It is a toxic heavy metal and in recent times the use of leaded copper alloys has been reduced.

 History

 Signs of leaded copper use are found in the manufacture of ancient Egyptian faience.
 By 1500 BC leaded copper could be found across the Old World from East Asia to Africa and Europe.

-Enigmatic entries in a Chinese manuscript, the Kao Gong Ji dating from around 300 BC, were deciphered by scholars in 2022, and seem to indicate that a pre-prepared copper-lead alloy named Xi may have been used in the preparation of ancient bronzes.
-Another copper-tin-lead alloy named Jin was also tentatively identified as a pre-prepared component of Chinese bronzes.
+Enigmatic entries in a Chinese manuscript, the Kao Gong Ji dating from around 300 BC, were deciphered by scholars in 2022, and seem to indicate that a pre-prepared copper-lead alloy named Jin(金) may have been used in the preparation of ancient bronzes.
+Another copper-tin-lead alloy named Xi(锡) was also tentatively identified as a pre-prepared component of Chinese bronzes.
 This part of the manuscript relates to an attempt to standardise the quality of bronze manufacture.